grafclouds/portfolio/README.md

 ---

 #### :octocat: Devops
+Automation = Power, we are ready to automate all your IT Processes!
 * **Serverless _(Docker / Kubernetes / Swarm)_**
     * Hosted Kubernetes / Swarm (Deploy your apps to our Kubernetes / Swarm Clusters)
     * Kubernetes on AWS, Azure, Google Cloud